Haivision/srt/docs/API/API-functions.md

 * `addrlen`: INPUT: size of `addr` pointed object.
 OUTPUT: real size of the returned object

-General requirements for parameter correctness:
+General requirements for a parameter correctness:

 * `lsn` must be first [bound](#srt_bind) and [listening](#srt_listen)